jefdaj/cryptoisland/src/posts/2024/10/11/what-could-blockchain-voting-look-like/index.md

 You can audit as many times as you want, since it's important for the voting machine not to know when you'll cast your final vote.
 But you're already bored, and each time you have to wait a little longer in line.
 So you stick with just the one audit.

 OK, for real now.
 You finish circling your choices in the booklet.
 This time you fill the ballot out correctly and cast it.
 This also burns your vote-in-progress NFT.
-The voting machine responds by promising that it has also destroyed the temporary decryption key.
-There's no way to know for sure that it encrypted your vote honestly, but you expect that it did because it couldn't have known whether you would choose to audit again.
+The voting machine responds by promising that it has destroyed the temporary decryption key.
+Now there's no way to know for sure that it encrypted your vote honestly.
+But you expect that it did because it couldn't have known whether you would choose to audit a second time.

 # Mint personal NFTs